Pest Control

 Pillow-Top Mattresses

 Pillow-top mattresses need extra care.
-The pillow top can trap bed bugs.
 Use a mattress-specific bed bug spray and gently work it into the pillow top, then vacuum thoroughly.

 Effective Heat Treatments for Bed Bug Elimination

 Heat is a proven way to kill bed bugs.
-It can be used in many ways.
-This makes it a versatile and effective solution for getting rid of bed bugs from your mattress and more.
+It can be used in many ways, making it a versatile and effective solution.

 Using Steam Cleaners Effectively